 What symptoms lead to an IBS diagnosis?

 Likewise, there is no specific combination of symptoms required for an IBS diagnosis.
-However, as a guide, there are three criteria that must be met to diagnose IBS:
+The Rome IV criteria define what should be present in order to diagnose IBS:

 - Symptoms must have appeared at least 6 months before the diagnosis is made, and last on average at least one day per week in the last three months

 The abdominal pain must be associated with at least two of the following signs: